 - fencing to secure conservation area, control grazing from livestock, to enable restoration of native vegetation

 - introduced pest animal control

-- other maintenance—such as tracks or erosion control needed to maintain conservation value
+- other maintenance—such as repairs to existing features required to maintain conservation values

 Works already completed or funded from another source will not be eligible for a grant.

 If you are unsure of the activities required to improve the ecological condition of your land and would like to request a site visit, please contact the BCT.